Security Details

 During backups, HB breaks files into blocks, suppresses redundant blocks, compresses and encrypts blocks, and stores blocks in arc files.
 Archive files are named arc.v.n, where v is the backup number (version) and n is a sequence number within the backup.
 Archive files are 100MB by default, but this is configurable.
 So a backup of 500MB will create arc.0.0 - arc.0.4, each ~100MB.
 The next backup creates arc.1.0, etc. If remote destinations are configured in dest.conf (a text file), arc files are sent offsite to all remotes during the backup.
 Local arc files may be deleted during the backup if cache-size-limit is set, the cache becomes full, and the arc files have been sent to all destinations.

 File and backup metadata is stored in the hb.db database.
-File metadata includes Unix permission bits, ACLs, file dates and so on.
+File metadata includes Unix permissions, ACLs, file dates and so on.
 Backup metadata includes cryptographic hashes for files & blocks, file & block relationships, and block & archive file relationships.

 hb.db accumulates historical information for all backups: it knows which blocks are needed to reconstruct version 0 of a file, and which blocks are needed to reconstruct the most recent version.
 After a backup, the local backup directory has an updated hb.db database and incremental update files are sent to all remote destinations with changes to hb.db.